Coronavirus FAQs for Residential Life

 Will Hall Staff and students be able to gather for individual meetings?

 Yes.
 Meeting in-person is an option but there should also be an option to meet virtually.
 Hall Staff and in-residence may meet individually with students in the Rector or Hall Staff office, which will be assessed for reasonable modifications to assist compliance with University guidance about physical distancing; alternative locations include common space in and out of the hall or outside.
 University guidelines for masks and physical distancing should be followed accordingly.
-The Hall Staff person in-residence person using the Rector or Hall Staff office is responsible for cleaning and sanitizing the space between uses.
+The Hall Staff person using the Rector or Hall Staff office is responsible for cleaning and sanitizing the space between uses.
 University guidelines for masks and physical distancing should be followed accordingly.

 Can Hall Staff meet with students in their private living space?